-If you’re struggling to make your student loan payments each month, you’re not alone.
+You’re not alone if you struggle to make your student loan payments each month.
 In fact, according to the latest figures from the Department of Education, over 40 million Americans have student loan debt.
 That’s a lot of people struggling to keep up with their monthly payments.
 Are you working with student loan debt?
 Are you overwhelmed by the amount you owe?
 Don’t worry, and it’s possible to start paying down your loans now.
 You need to follow a few simple steps.

 Blog intro: Student loan debt has become an epidemic in this country.
 It’s not hard to understand why.
 For one, our education system isn’t keeping up with the times, and college tuition keeps skyrocketing.
-Two, there is a growing lack of jobs available for recent college graduates.
+Two, a growing lack of jobs is available for recent college graduates.
 What’s a responsible student to do?
-The good news is that it is possible to start paying down your student loans now.
-The bad news is that you may have to start working extra hours, or take out a loan, to do so.
+The good news is that you can start paying down your student loans now.
+The bad news is that you may have to start working extra hours or take out a loan.
 This article will give you a few ideas on how to pay off your student loans and get back on track.

-The road to college has been a bumpy ride for many Americans, often ending in debt.
-Some may have found themselves saddled with thousands of loans just when they were trying to find their footing after high school.
-While student loan repayment plans can be found at every bank and credit union, there is another option.
+The road to college has been bumpy for many Americans, often ending in debt.
+Some may have found themselves saddled with thousands of loans just when trying to find their footing after high school.
+While student loan repayment plans can be found at every bank and credit union, another option exists.

 What Happens to Student Loans When You Take a Semester Off?

 It seems like a simple question, but it isn’t straightforward if you think about it for a moment.
 Taking a semester off is the best thing you could do to improve your financial situation.
-It gives you more time to save money, but it also allows you to start working on your debt.
+It gives you more time to save money and allows you to start working on your debt.

-While you are taking a break from school, your monthly payment is being reduced by the interest you’re paying.
+While taking a break from school, your monthly payment is reduced by the interest you’re paying.
 If you can pay off the total amount of your loan in one semester, you will save money.
-Of course, you’ll have to pay for your tuition during this period, so you’ll have to budget accordingly.
+Of course, you’ll have to pay for your tuition during this period, so you must budget accordingly.

 How to Manage Your Expenses While Repaying Student Loans

 It’s essential to recognize that your current student loan situation is temporary.
-Even if you are struggling with a high monthly payment, you can still enjoy your daily life.
+Even if you struggle with a high monthly payment, you can still enjoy your daily life.
 This is the difference between being a debtor and a borrower.

 The Pros and Cons of Deferring Your Student Loans